The Sheriff's Office is responsible for the safety and security of the courthouse, and transportation of inmates to and from courts.

 - Cell Phones, Laptops, I-pods/I-pads, and any other electronic devices as of November, 2010 per Circuit Court order; to include, smart watches.

-Any other item considered to be a weapon may also be restricted from the courthouse.
+- Any other item deemed to be a weapon by the deputy may also be restricted from the courthouse.